QUARK-framework/QUARK/docs/analysis.rst

 Benchmark Data Analysis
 ========================

-If the plots generated in BenchmarkManager.vizualize_results are not sufficient, a more thorough analysis of the benchmark experiment should be run with a tool of your choice using the generated results in the results.json file.
+If the plots generated in BenchmarkManager.visualize_results are not sufficient, a more thorough analysis of the benchmark experiment should be run with a tool of your choice using the generated results in the results.json file.
 This file is stored in a dedicated location in the benchmark_runs directory.
 The name of the location starts with the name of the application evaluated in the benchmark and ends with the timestamp of the experiment.
 Below is a simple example of how to load the JSON file into a pandas DataFrame, which can be used for further analysis.

 Python Example
 ~~~~~~~~~~~~~~